 Initiatives to Improve Access to Medicines

-Despite the rapid progress in technology and knowledge of modern medicine, unmet medical needs remain in a wide range of therapeutic areas, and every R&D-based pharmaceutical company is charged with the mission of addressing these issues by creating innovative new medicines.
+Despite the rapid progress in technology and knowledge of modern medicine, unmet medical needs remain in a wide range of therapeutic areas, and every R&D-driven pharmaceutical company is charged with the mission of addressing these issues by creating innovative new medicines.
 Furthermore, there are many countries and regions where people are unable to equally access adequate medical treatment due to immature medical systems and/or poverty.
-To solve these issues, which are recognized as "access to medicines" or "access to healthcare," in addition to our R&D efforts on innovative medicines, we are actively working with international organizations, governments and research institutions, and civil society.
+To solve these issues, which are recognized as "access to medicines" or "access to healthcare," in addition to our R&D efforts on innovative medicines, Sumitomo Pharma is actively working to improve access by strengthening health systems with international organizations, governments and research institutions, and civil society.

 Partnership Initiative "Access Accelerated"